Pioneer packs

 Shortly after Ry, you'll sail past Alling Vest Teltplads, which is an incredibly beautiful and protected area.

-The tour now heads out through Rosvig and out into Julsø.
+The trip now goes out through Rosvig and out into Julsø.
 Here you can sail to Himmelbjerget and moor at Hotel Julsø, where Hjejlen and the scheduled boats also moor.
-Remember to either pull the canoe up to the left of the tour boats at bridge 51 or all the way to the right of Hjejlen and the tour boats' moorings at the small sandy beach.
+Remember to either pull the canoe up to the left of the tour boats at bridge 51 or to the far right of Hjejlen and the tour boats' moorings at the small sandy beach.

 Møgelø is located to the right after Himmelbjerget.
 Møgelø is an island in Julsø opposite Himmelbjerget.
 The name Møgelø means "Big Island" as it is the largest in the lake with 28 acres of land.